James Kudelka: Resident Choreographer

-He resigned as artistic director in 2005, being succeeded by retired ballet dancer and artistic associate Karen Kain.
+He resigned as Artistic Director in 2005, being succeeded by retired ballet dancer and Artistic Associate Karen Kain.
 He was appointed as an Officer of the Order of Canada the same year.
-Kudelka now serves as the National Ballet's artist in residence.
+Upon retirement, Kudelka served as the National Ballet's Resident Choreographer from 2005-2007.

-In 2008, he was named resident choreographer for the contemporary dance company Coleman Lemieux & Compagnie, which performs both existing and new works.
+From 2008 to 2020, he was Resident Choreographer for the contemporary dance company Coleman Lemieux & Compagnie, which performs both existing and new works including From the House of Mirth, Malcolm and Four Old Legs, featuring Prima Ballerina Evelyn Hart.

 In Media

 He was profiled in Moze Mossanen's 1987 documentary film Dance for Modern Times, alongside David Earle, Christopher House, Ginette Laurin and Danny Grossman.